control-toolbox/Tutorials.jl/docs/src/tutorial-free-times-final.md

     <summary> Click to show/hide mathematical computations.</summary>
     ```

-    Here is the theorical part.
+    Here is the theoretical part.
 The pseudo-Hamiltonian is:

     ```math
         H(x, p, u) = p_1 x_2 + p_2 u.